RumeelHussainbnb/zkBNB-docs/docs/guide/introduction/tech-zkBNB.md

 Unlike most rollup solution to put the state tree in memory, [BAS-SMT](https://github.com/bnb-chain/zkbnb-smt/) is a versioned, snapshottable (immutable) sparse tree for persistent data.
 BAS-SMT is the key factor for the massive adoption of zkBNB.

 ### Circuit Model
 [zkBNB Crypto](https://github.com/bnb-chain/zkbnb-crypto) is the library that describe the proving circuit.
-Once the ZK-rollup node has enough transactions, it aggregates them into a batch and compiles inputs for the proving circuit to compile into a succinct zk-proof.
+Once the zk-Rollup node has enough transactions, it aggregates them into a batch and compiles inputs for the proving circuit to compile into a succinct zk-proof.

 zkbnb-crypto is the crypto library for zkBNB Protocol.
 It implements rollup block circuit and supports exporting groth16/plonk proving key, verifying key and solidity verifier contract.
 In order to be able to generate a proof from the prover side for the verifier to verify it, we use the argument system (zk-SNARK) for our arithmetic circuit.